86Box/86BoxManager/README.md

 # 86Box Manager
 **86Box Manager** is an optional configuration manager for the [86Box emulator](https://github.com/86Box/86Box).
 It's released under the MIT license, so it can be freely distributed with 86Box.
 See the `LICENSE` file for license information and `AUTHORS` for a complete list of contributors and authors.

-It's written in C# with Windows Forms.
+It's written in C# with Avalonia.
 Please see the [wiki](https://github.com/86Box/86BoxManager/wiki) for additional information.

 ## Features
 * Powerful, lightweight and completely optional